-Traditional Chinese Medicine?
+Traditional Chinese Medicine

-The basic principle of TCM is to restore the balance of energy, body and spirit to maintain health through stimulating the bodys own capabilities.
+The basic principle of Traditional Chinese Medicine (TCM) is to restore the balance of energy, body and spirit to maintain health through stimulating the bodys’ own capabilities.

 It consists mainly of the following categories: